Kids Bluegrass Camp

 For kids ages 7 through 15

 Queen Bee’s Kids Bluegrass Camp is a fun, week-long music camp that provides kids (ages 7-15) an amazing experience in bluegrass music education.
 Led by teachers Brian Nelson, Karina Wilson, Lindsay Taylor, and Eric Carlson, students learn to play in a bluegrass band with other students, write songs and advance their individual skills through instrument break-out sessions.
 The day camp offers training for first-timers as well as intermediate players.
+Instrument rentals are available for banjo, mandolin, guitar and fiddle.

 Tuition assistance is available.
 Contact us for more information.